 - inanimate material bodies: possessed by minerals, rocks, sticks, bodies of water, etc.—all characterized by weight and extension in timespace;

 - discarnate inanimate bodies: subatomic particles with mass.

 Griffiths thus distinguishes between material (fleshly) bodies and immaterial (spiritual) bodies.
 Angels have the latter.
-In other words, angelic “incorporeality” (to use the traditional term) only excludes the corporeality pertaining to mundane creatures; it does not exclude the embodiment that pertains to angels and discarnate souls:
+In other words, angelic “incorporeality” (to use the traditional term) only excludes the corporeality pertaining to mundane creatures; it does not exclude the embodiment that pertains to spirits and discarnate souls: